 What CPC Is

 CPC, or "cost per click" is a metric that... measures the cost per click.
 As I mentioned above, that cost will vary based on factors like how much competition exists for the keyword and fluctuations in search volume.
 If you've been running ads for "Taylor Swift Faceplant" at $0.17 per click and then TayTay falls flat on her face at the VMAs, you'll soon find yourself paying many times that amount.
 Since the budget is fixed, you won't get stuck with a big bill, but you will burn through your funds much more quickly.
+Quality Score is also a significant factor when it comes to CPC, which we'll discuss in depth in a few minutes.

 While it's just one part of PPC advertising, CPC is sometimes used to refer to PPC advertising as a whole (as in, "cost per click advertising relies on an agreed-upon fee for each time a viewer clicks the ad").
 Technically, this makes it a synecdoche, a word that is definitely overkill in this situation but that I never get to use.